-No correlation were observed between dorsal/ ventral blubber thickness and body length in the seals in any of the sampling periods.
+No correlation were observed between dorsal/ventral blubber thickness and body length in the seals in any of the sampling periods.

-The variation in dorsal and ventral blubber thickness (both sexes pooled) within the various seasons in the period 1990-94 are shown in Fig. 2.
-The dorsal blubber varied more than the ventral blubber in thickness, however, with both parameters being lowest in spring, with mean values less than 20 mm in June 1991.
+The variation in dorsal and ventral blubber thickness (both sexes pooled) within the various seasons in the period 1990-1994 are shown in Fig. 2.
+The dorsal blubber vary more than the ventral blubber in thickness, however, with both parameters being lowest in spring, with mean values less than 20 mm in June 1991.
 The blubber increased during the course of summer, and the seals were very fat in September and October, with mean dorsal blubber thickness of approximately 88 mm in October 1992.
-In this period maximal dorsal blubber thickness was 116 mm for a 14 year old male with standard body length 183 cm and weighing 189 kg.
-The energy stored as blubber during the summer and autumn was maintained until February, whereafter the seals became rapidly thinner during the breeding period (late-February to mid-March).
+In this period maximal dorsal blubber thickness was 116 mm for a 14 years old male with standard body length 183 cm and weighing 189 kg.
+The energy stored as blubber during the summer and autumn was maintained until February to mid-March).
 The blubber thickness seemed to be relatively constant in the period between lactation and moult, since no significant differences in blubber thickness were observed between March and April, but the stores of blubber decreased during moult (April-May) to the very low levels observed in June 1991.